R1ngSt1nger/simply-bookkeeping/README.md

 ###

-### Customer Invoices
+### Invoices

 Generate a customer-ready PDF invoice directly from an income record.
+Email it directly to them from the app.

 Invoices can include your business logo/branding, contact information and payment details.

 ###

-### Profit \& Loss Reports
+### Profit \& Loss Report

 View financial performance broken down by category.